neha01mittal/HRRN/README.md

 uniq -f [NUM]  [path] :  Skips NUM fields on each line before checking for uniqueness.
 Use a null string for comparison if a line has fewer than n fields.
 Fields are sequences of non-space non-tab characters that are separated from each other by at least one space or tab. uniq -help : Brief information about supported options
 @note
 [path] could be either an absolute file or a relative path.
 If multiple path is given as arguments, they will be append together and sort as one file.
 Stdin must  be denoted as “-” when using with other file names, otherwise stdin is not entertained.
+You can only use either a file or stdin.
+It does not work for multiple files.
 @success
     returns the corresponding result as differed by functions.
 @exceptions